 WooCommerce Extensions and Addons

-A large number of extensions means you can connect your WooCommerce store to any third-party service like your email marketing company, payment gateways, CRM software, and more.
+A large number of extensions means you can connect your WooCommerce store to any third-party service.
+This includes your email marketing company, payment gateways, CRM software, and more.

 Winner: WooCommerce